NetStorm84/PaltalkServer/README.md

 To get the server up and running, clone the repo to a local folder, enter the folder and run the following commands

  - `npm install` to install the dependencies.
- - `node setupDatabase.js` to create the database.
+ - `node database.js` to create the database.
  - Followed by `npm start`.
-This will initialise the server on port 5001.
+This will initialise the chat server on port 5001 and the voice server on 12718.
- - Followed by `node voiceServer.js` to start the Voice Server

 ### Preparing the client